A Profitable Approach to C-Store Energy Savings

 One of the ways that c-store operators can improve their energy consumption in the cold-vault section is to invest in all-glass cooler doors that feature Vacuum Insulated Glass (VIG) technology.
 These “zero energy” doors require no heat to remain condensation-free, which can result in up to 70% in operational energy savings when compared to traditional door products.

 In this realm, Anthony®, a merchandising solutions provider of cooler and freezer doors, and related equipment, offers its innovative Vista Elite® VIG Door model.
 The Vista Elite is the c-store industry’s only all-glass, energy-free cold-vault cooler door that does not require door or glass heat.
-Retailers who choose Vista Elite doors will realize a two-year return on investment (ROI) thanks to the energy-cost savings that are created.
+Retailers who choose Vista Elite doors will realize a one and a half-year pay back thanks to the energy-cost savings that are created.
 The operation of Vista Elite doors also satisfies the U.S. Department of Energy’s new commercial-refrigeration energy-efficiency standards that took effect on June 5, 2017.

 Additionally, the unique design of the Vista Elite door removes the center mullions and thick borders that can hinder the shopper’s line of sight into the cold vault.
 This panoramic merchandising capability gives the shopper an unhindered view into the cooler or freezer.
 The ability to identify and retrieve products more readily will decrease the amount of open-door “dwell” time the shopper will need to find the desired item, which means less cold air that will escape into the aisle, resulting in a more pleasant shopping experience and less energy loss.